gossterrible/gossterrible/README.md

 I'm Boni, a software engineer based in Montreal.

-💼 I'm currently a freelance web developer building web apps for small and medium size companies and a HCI researcher at [Human-Centered Design (HCD) Lab](https://jhcheng.me/lab/)
+💼 I'm currently a freelance web developer building web apps for small and medium size companies and a HCI researcher at [Human-Centered Design (HCD) Lab](https://jhcheng.me/lab/) focused on usability and OSS

 🌱 I’m currently learning Elixir and Phoenix